Yuhanss/Final-Project/README.md

 ## Datasets
 G082 and G082 corrected cell lines were both used to collect samples at day 0 (NCC) and day 96 (CMC), respectively, and sent to do the RNA-seq.
 G8082 corrected line is the control.

-### Prototype
-Analyze the first 100 genes that are specifically expressed in CMC.

 ## Proposed Analysis.
 Heatmap to show the differences between the samples, using the STAR data.

 PCA to find out the components that influnced in the G082 cells, using the Salmon data.

 ## Proposed Timeline & Major milestones (or segments)
+Milestone 1 (11/13/18): There was a lot of problem in seting up the STAR.

-Milestone 1 (11/13/18): Using STAR to align the data, and get the reading counts and p value.
+Milestone 2 (11/20/18): Using the STAR aligner align the DNA.
+Then use the featurecounts get the counts.
+After that, use DESeq get the p-value and folder changes.

-Milestone 2 (11/20/18): Making the Heatmap and using the Salmon to the TPMS.

-Milestone 3 (11/27/18): Making the PCA figure and draw pipeline.
+Milestone 3 (11/27/18):  Plot Heatmap for top 50 differential genes by p-values.
+Draw a Volcano plot by plotting p-value (log) vs. fold-change.
+Using Salmon align the genome and get the TRMS.
+Draw PCA figure and draw pipeline.

 ## User Interface
 Diagram pipeline and powerpoint.